-The municipal assembly (assembleia municipal) is composed of the presidents of the parishes located in each municipality's jurisdiction and of members elected by direct universal suffrage for a four-year term.
+The president (presidente da junta de freguesia) is elected for a four-year mandate and is selected as the electoral candidate having headed the list with the most votes.
+He/she chairs the executive committee. parishes located in each municipality's jurisdiction and of members elected by direct universal suffrage for a four-year term.
 It is the municipality's deliberative body and monitors the activities of the executive council.